GuyBaele/SpreadGL/README.md

 ```
 docker-compose exec backend /bin/bash
 ```
-If you need to mount a local directory on your hard drive into the container, replace the part, '/YOUR/PATH/TO/INPUT/DATA', with an absolute path to your preferred folder, and then run this command.
+(Optional) If you need to mount a local directory on your hard drive into the container, replace the "/FOLDER/PATH/TO/INPUT/DATA" part with an absolute path to your preferred data folder, and then run:
 ```
-docker run -it --name personal-data-folder --volume '/YOUR/PATH/TO/INPUT/DATA':/backend florentlee/spread.gl.processing.toolkit:1.0.0 /bin/bash
+docker run -it --volume "/FOLDER/PATH/TO/INPUT/DATA":/backend florentlee/spread.gl.processing.toolkit:1.0.0 /bin/bash
 ```
-5. Run this command to learn how to process the input data.
+5. Run this command to learn how to process input data.
 ```
 spread -h
 ```